zhh4enya/mirr0ing/README.md

 # mirr0ing, lightweight Android screen mirroring tool via ADB.
 Simple, fast, no bullshit.

 ## features

-> realtime screen mirroring, minimal latency, lightweight (200mb~), works with usb or wi-fi, and fast startup :]
+realtime screen mirroring, minimal latency, works with usb or wi-fi, and fast startup some things like DLL files (avcodec-61.dll, avutil-59.dll, etc.) were taken from the scrcpy program

 ## requirements

-> adb, ffplay (from ffmpeg package), any android device with debugging feature
+adb, ffplay (from ffmpeg package), any android device with debugging feature

 ## code edits

-> if you want change window size or quality, just edit screen.bat
+if you want change window size or quality, just edit screen.bat

 ## recommended settings for window size: